jeremydumoulin/evpv-simulator/README.md

 #### EV-PV synergies

-- **One charging curve only**: The model uses a single charging curve, though this may change under a stochastic approach.
-This could be problematic when dealing with a small number of vehicles.
+- **EV-PV System treated as a closed system**: When evaluating EV-PV synergies, we assume that all PV energy is available exclusively for EV charging.
+This approach ignores other potential loads and limitations associated with distributed PV systems, such as variations between different charging stations equipped with PV.

 ## Contributing
 [To be completed]

 ### Open tasks

-- [ ] Update the README file to the new architecture
+- [x] Update the README file to the new architecture
 - [ ] Add more advanced examples
 - [x] Enhance inline code documentation
 - [ ] Feature: energy demand per vehicle by traffic zone (i.e., use the distance distribution per zone and not the aggregated one).
 This will allow more advanced analysis, like variations in the average number of charging stations per vehicle because of higher travelled distances.